abcxyz/abc/README.md

   - The `append`, `string_replace`, `regex_replace`, `regex_name_lookup`, and
     `go_template` actions transform the files that are in the scratch directory at the time they're executed.
+    - This means that for example a string_replace after an append will affect the appended text, but if put before it will not.
 - Once all steps are executed, the contents of the scratch directory are copied to the output directory.